 Contact A Personal Injury Solicitor

 As soon as you feel well enough, make an appointment to speak with a personal injury solicitor.
 Personal injury solicitors are experts in this area of the law and will tell you upfront whether or not you have a valid, winnable claim.
-You will get a free consultation appointment, during which the personal injury solicitor will advise you on the best way to proceed with your work accident compensation claim.
+You will get a free consultation appointment, during which the personal injury solicitor will advise you on the best way to proceed with your work injury compensation claim.
 They will also help to fund your claim by giving you the option to sign a No Win No Fee agreement.
 A No Win No Fee agreement works to your advantage because it ensures that you get expert legal representation without having to pay any upfront legal fees.
 You only pay after the case has been settled and only if your claim is successful and you’ve been awarded compensation.

 If you have slipped on water at work and feel you may have a case to claim compensation then please feel free to contact us today to speak with a personal injury solicitor.